Introduction to DMAIC

 - Pilot Small Changes: You can easily clone a template, make modifications for a pilot, and run a few instances to test the improvement before rolling it out to the main template.

-The final phase, Control, focuses on making sure the implemented improvements are sustained over time and don’t regress to old habits.
+The final phase, Control, focuses on ensuring the implemented improvements are sustained over time and don’t regress to old habits.
 This includes:

 - Standardizing the new process.